What is API Governance? 8 API Governance Best Practices | digitalML

 8. Ensure your API governance rules are met before an API can be deployed

-Deploying un-governed APIs, or APIs with governance violations, even into a sandbox environment, is detrimental for large enterprises; costing time and money.
+Deploying un-governed APIs, or APIs with governance violations, even into a sandbox environment, is detrimental for large enterprises; costing time and money and adding to the growing danger of shadow APIs.
 You want your enterprise’s API governance rules, as well as generic architectural type standards (e.g. OpenAPI Spec), to be validated against and any violations resolved while you’re still in design-time.
 Doing so ensures your APIs are complete, consistent, and compliant, and delight your internal and external consumers!

 About the Author